pfeghali/CS32-FinalPrep/README.md

 ### Erasing using iterators
 `myVec.erase(x);`
 ## Sets
-Set is a dtype with holds elements, but only unique elements.
+Set is a dtype which holds elements, but only unique elements.
 ## Maps
-A map is an ordered DS which hold a key value pair.
-Uses red black trees, O(log n) for ALL ops
+A map is an ordered data structure which hold a key value pair.
+Uses red black trees, O(log n) for ALL ops.
+Red black trees are self-balancing binary search trees.
 ## Pairs
 A `std::pair` is part of utils `std::pair<T1, T2> x;`  They are useful for maps and unordered maps in particular.
 # Class Design